 At least 51 per cent will be invested in transferable securities and money market instruments.
-These portfolio assets and possible target fund investments are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.
+These portfolio assets and investments in internal funds are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.

 #2 Other: